kaustubhdeokar/javascript-learnings/concepts.md

 Lazy loading
 - as name suggests, loading the component only when it is needed.
 - react lazy and suspense are used for this.

+Prop drilling
+- doesn't mean that rendering is slow or components are re-loaded because the parameters are passed downwards.